cansyl/CROssBAR/COVID-19_KGs/README.md

 - Disease terms were collected from the CROssBAR database resources: EFO disease collection (mainly including OMIM and Orphanet disease entries) and KEGG diseases database.
 - The linkage of proteins and EFO terms was achieved through OMIM ids.
 - The most relevant disease terms were selected via the overrepresentation analysis.
-- The finalized number of disease terms in the KG is 23 (10 for KEGG and 13 for EFO) and the number of disease - gene/protein associations (edges) is 52 (31 for KEGG and 21 for EFO).
+- The finalized number of disease terms in the KG is 41 (19 for KEGG and 22 for EFO) and the number of disease - gene/protein associations (edges) is 120 (67 for KEGG and 53 for EFO).

 ![COVID19_final_network_crossbar_layout_diseases_v2](https://user-images.githubusercontent.com/8128032/86535460-2bd10f00-bee9-11ea-86b2-7118bdedfcbb.png)

 ---------------------------------------------------------------------------------------------------------------------------------------

 - Large-scale COVID-19 graph can be loaded to the local version of Cytoscape using the files provided (please see below for more details).
-The graph can also be intractivly displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19.php).
+The graph can also be interactivly displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19.php).

-**The finalized  large-scale COVID-19 KG includes 987 nodes (i.e., genes/proteins, drugs/ compounds, pathways, diseases/phenotypes) and 3639 edges (i.e., various types of relations).**
+**The finalized  large-scale COVID-19 KG includes 1,289 nodes (i.e., genes/proteins, drugs/ compounds, pathways, diseases/phenotypes, and organisms) and 6,743 edges (i.e., various types of relations).**

 ![COVID19_final_network_crossbar_layout_large_scale](https://user-images.githubusercontent.com/13165170/113632621-28cf9e80-9674-11eb-8c83-f278b630dc36.png)

 ---------------------------------------------------------------------------------------------------------------------------------------
 ## Simplified COVID-19 KG
 - For the construction of the simplified COVID-19 KG, the starting point was the COVID-19 associated proteins in the UniProt COVID-19 portal (https://covid-19.uniprot.org/), instead of the IntAct SARS-CoV-2 interactions dataset, which was used as the base gene/protein set for the large-scale KG.
-- The remaining steps of building the graph were mainly similar except that, additional nodes representing the organisms: human, SARS-CoV and SARS-CoV-2 were placed in the graph and connected to the corresponding proteins.
+- The remaining steps of building the graph were mainly similar.
 - The simplified version is not just a subset of the large-scale KG since the starting point of gene/protein collection were different in two KGs, resulting in graphs with slightly different content.
 - Simplified COVID-19 graph can be loaded to the local version of Cytoscape using the files provided (please see below for more details).
 The graph can also be intractivly displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19_simplified.php).

-**The simplified COVID-19 KG includes a total of 178 nodes and 298 edges.**
+**The simplified COVID-19 KG includes a total of 435 nodes and 1,061 edges.**

 ![CROssBAR_COVID-19_Simplified_KG](https://user-images.githubusercontent.com/13165170/113632560-0f2e5700-9674-11eb-9631-cef4676b4d8e.png)